Throttle Control (ETC) Light Comes On? Here’s Why And What To Do

 At a basic level, the ETC warning light means the system has an issue.

-Something has gone wrong.
+Something has gone awry.
 Taking your car to a garage and having them read the OBD II codes should reveal the underlying cause.

 In most cases, the electronic throttle control light comes down to one of only a few possibilities.
-Thankfully, this means it usually is relatively easy to fix.
+Thankfully, this means it usually is comparatively simple to fix.

 What Causes The Electronic Throttle Light To Come On?

-Here are some of the most apparent causes when the electronic throttle light illuminates.
+Here are some of the most obvious causes when the electronic throttle light illuminates.

 Clogged-Up Butterfly Valve